jar398/communication/formal.md

 prediates, through being generic over objects (implying that the objects they're generic over are somehow similar to one another)

-Of course the apparatus of meaning is carried by a population of agents via their behaviors of generation and interpretation.

 The propositions about an object form a boolean algebra.

 Limitations on objects: they need some kind of internal logic or set